 Beside that, be sure to have a look at the official website of Rothenburg ob der Tauber.

 I hope you’ve enjoyed this article.
-If you are interested in castles, please sign up for the newsletter.
+If you are interested in castles, feel free to sign up for the newsletter.
 There’s something great coming in the near future.
 What it is, is still a secret, so stay tuned, it’s going to be awesome!